modin-project/modin/docs/getting_started/troubleshooting.rst

       "index_col": "col1",
   }

-Resulting Modin DataFrame will contain incorrect value as in the case if ``dtype`` is not set:
+The resulting Modin DataFrame will contain incorrect values as in the case if ``dtype`` is not set:

 .. code-block:: python